 1. All Trails

 If you need a hiking app that does a little bit of everything, then you can’t go wrong with the AllTrails hiking app.
-Not only is it one of the best hiking apps out there, but it’s also one of the most well-known, popular resources among hikers around the world.
+Not only is it one of the best hiking apps out there, but it’s also one of the most well-known, popular resources among hikers worldwide.

-Simply sign up for a free account on the AllTrails website or download the Alltrails app from the Apple app store or on Google Play.
-Then jump right in and search for the perfect hike from over 400k curated trails.
+Sign up for a free account on the AllTrails website or download the Alltrails app from the Apple app store or on Google Play.
+Then, search for the perfect hike from over 400k curated trails.

 Part of what makes the AllTrails app so unique is that it allows you to search for trails based on every filter under the sun.
 Search by difficulty, length, or even activities such as mountain biking or horseback riding.

-Whether you’re looking for stroller or wheelchair-friendly trails, dog-friendly treks, or scenic mountain biking trails, the AllTrails app will point you in the direction of the best choice for you.
+Whether you’re looking for stroller or wheelchair-friendly trails, dog-friendly treks, or scenic mountain biking trails, the AllTrails app will point you in the right direction.
 You can even read trail reviews by other users from AllTrails’ huge hiking community.